 A driver who crosses a double-yellow lane and collides with another car will often be at fault for the accident.
 They (or their insurance company) could be responsible for paying the costs of any medical bills, lost wages, or other damages caused by the accident.

-Factors That Affect a Settlement or Jury Award in West Palm Beach
+Factors That Affect a Settlement or Jury Award for a Front-End Accident in West Palm Beach

 You are probably wondering how much compensation you could receive in a settlement or jury award.
 That depends on many factors.
 Some factors can be calculated fairly easily, while others are hard to predict.